SQream/sqream_docs/reference/sql/sql_statements/access_control_commands/describe_roles.rst

 *****************

-The ``DESCRIBE ROLES`` command lists all roles defined in your system along with the associated role name, role privileges, login, and password.
-Since SQream roles refer to both users and their assigned roles, when you execute the ``DESCRIBE ROLES`` command, you will receive a list of all SQream users.
+You may use the ``DESCRIBE ROLES`` command to list all roles defined in your system.
+Since SQream roles refer to both users and their assigned privileges, you will receive a list of users along with the associated name, privileges, login, and password.

-.. comment:: Clarification required for "login" and "password".